off-nadir-insight/Salesforce-ScratchOrg-Notes/README.md

 ## Sign up for a developer org
 https://developer.salesforce.com/signup

+## Confirm DevHub is enabled
+- From inside the Org -> Setup -> Platform Tools -> Development -> Dev Hub
+    - Confirm `Enable Dev Hub` is set to Enabled

 ## Create a Salesforce project in VS Code
 - From your VS Code desktop app terminal, run:
     - `sf project generate --name myProjectName`